Office of the Superintendent of Financial Institutions

 Yes.
 Prior OSFI approval is required to release assets from an RTA.
 Please refer to the termination provisions contained in the standard reinsurance trust agreement.
-Companies must apply to OSFI’s Securities Administration Unit (SAU).
+Companies must apply to OSFI's Securities Administration and Approvals Reporting Unit (SAAR).
 For instructions on completing and filing the application for approval, see Procedures for Completing OSFI 298 Form.
-The “Reason for Release” should indicate “transfer of assets from RTA to RSA”.
+The "Reason for Release" should indicate "transfer of assets from RTA to RSA".
 It is expected that all assets will flow to an account pursuant to the RSA.
 If any assets are to be released to the reinsurer at this time, a separate Form 298 should be provided.

-Before approval of transfer is granted, the ceding company must have filed a scanned copy of the executed RSA and corollary agreements with OSFI’s Securities Administration Unit (the collateral agent may do so if the company has delegated this authority).
-The SAU will provide an identification number (S+4 digits) to the Collateral Agent for reporting purposes.
+Before approval of transfer is granted, the ceding company must have filed a scanned copy of the executed RSA and corollary agreements with OSFI's Securities Administration Unit (the collateral agent may do so if the company has delegated this authority).
+The SAAR will provide an identification number (S+4 digits) to the Collateral Agent for reporting purposes.

 Yes.
 RSAs are but one form of collateral enabling a capital credit for unregistered reinsurance and LOCs are deemed to be acceptable as well.
 However, LOCs are subject to specific limits and conditions.
-For guidance, ceding companies should refer to the Minimum Capital Test (MCT) Guideline or to the Minimum Continuing Capital and Surplus Requirements (MCCSR) for Life Insurance Companies Guideline, as applicable, and to the General Guidelines for the Use of Letters of Credit (PDF, 31 kB).
+For guidance, ceding companies should refer to the Minimum Capital Test (MCT) Guideline or to the Minimum Continuing Capital and Surplus Requirements (MCCSR) for Life Insurance Companies Guideline, as applicable, and to the General Guidelines for the Use of Letters of Credit.
 Companies may also wish to refer to OSFI Guideline B-3 Sound Reinsurance Practices and Procedures.

 No. LOCs are instruments with distinct attributes and mechanisms for drawing-down of funds.
 These are held by the ceding company (if a Canadian insurance company) or by the ceding company's trustee (if a foreign insurance branch) and, as such, would not be included as part of an RSA, which relates to a reinsurer's pledged assets.